WHAT’S IN YOUR SOUL CONTRACT?

 Your dharma is the path of right expression: what you are here to embody and contribute.
 Your karma is what needs balancing, healing, understanding, or release.
 Often, your karma becomes the foundation from which your dharma emerges.
 The wound teaches you compassion.
 The limitation teaches you strength.
 The struggle teaches you mastery.
 The unresolved pattern teaches you discernment.
 What once burdened you may become the source of your wisdom and service.

 This doesn’t mean all suffering is spiritually intended, or that every painful experience should be romanticized.
-It just means the soul can often use even the hardest times as material for growth, awareness, and giving back.
+It simply means the soul can often use even the hardest times as material for growth, awareness, and giving back.

 Joy is a revealing clue to your deeper purpose.

 What makes you come alive?
 What fulfills you?
 What feels authentic?
-What restores energy?
+What restores your energy?
 What makes your heart say yes?

 Joy doesn’t tell the whole story, but it gives you valuable insights.